dbs700/dbs700.github.io/content/post/2020-05-06-how-to-get-insights-from-a-security-point-of-view-using-r.md

 Domain registrar: NameCheap, Inc.

 Suspicious domain with almost insecure content but with Mckinsey corporate website design and logo.
 Nice try!

+Bob Rudis is the Director of Enterprise Information Security & IT Risk Management at Liberty Mutual Insurance and was named one of the Top 25 Influencers in Information Security by Tripwire.